crodier/software-blog/_posts/2025-02-23-on-leadership.md

 will be no sharing of information or ideas on modern software development, or how to complete the project.
-Without this open sharing and creativity, you have lost the best output of a team of people, which is to reflect on each others views and ideas, and to improve the ideas before the painstaking act of authoring the software, and launching it.
+Without this open sharing and creativity, you have lost the best output of a team of people.
+The most important thing is to reflect on each others views and ideas, and to improve the ideas before the painstaking act of authoring the software, and launching it.

-Before the software is written, when decisions are being made on direction and investments are when people have the ability to make major contributions, and also major mistakes.
+Before the software is written, when decisions are being made on direction and investments are when people can make major contributions and also major mistakes.
 If mistakes are made, you need to gently explain why the idea is mistaken, and emphatically see the good value in the idea.
-You also need to acknowledge you may be wrong, or no one may agree with you, or understand your value judgement.
+You also need to acknowledge you may be wrong, or no one may agree with you, or understand your value judgment.
 In the end, the software can be designed and built thousands of ways, like playing a chess game.
-There are only value judgements, and different values being expressed.
+There are only value judgments, and different values being expressed.

 Always acknowledge this, and the value in any idea, if you must go against it.
 Do it in private, with